john-lohoba/Milestone-Project-3/README.md

 ## Features
 ### Existing Features
-User Authentication:
+**User Authentication:**
 Engineers can create an account and login to have access to the main functions.
 This way all the data is saved and filtered so the user can only see and modify what's theirs.
 User authentication is handled by the allauth python package.

+**Dynamic Target:**
+The daily and weekly target is adjusted automatically when a user logs an absence or alters their profile settings.

+**Job & Absence History:**
+All the completed jobs and absences from the user are stored and saved in our database.
+No more writing down on paper or creating multiple spreadsheets for every working week.

-#### Getting Started
+### Getting Started
 Getting started is very simple, you only need to follow these two steps:
 * Create an account in the register page.
 * Adjust your Profile settings if needed.
 (Daily target, weekly hours and rostered days off).